 I’m a big fan of Evernote as well.
-Ironically, I’m about to record an interview with Charles Byrd for my other podcast, which is The Optimized Geek and it’s about all about Evernote.
+Ironically, I’m about to record an interview with Charles Byrd for my other podcast, which is Get Yourself Optimized and it’s about all about Evernote.
 He’s an Evernote expert.
 He has 20,000 notes.
 Every single call he does, every meeting, receipts, everything gets created in Evernote.
 He uses tags.
 He’s a ninja at tags and having a tag hierarchy.
 It’s a genius.
 In fact, he created a whole online course about using Evernote.
 It’s three or four hours.
 I’ve been going through it myself.
 I’m about two-thirds of the way through it.

 I have a bunch of other productivity episodes if you’re into productivity and organization stuff.
 I’ve had David Allen on, the author of Getting Things Done.
 I’ve had Tim Ferriss on talking about outsourcing.
 I’ve had Mike Vardy, the Productivityist.
 I’ve had Stever Robbins, another productivity guru.
 Ari Meisel, a huge guru at outsourcing and productivity.
 I’m a geek when it comes to productivity.
 We’re seeing the same hymnal in terms of Evernote.
 What’s your favorite aspect, feature or capability of Evernote that you use all the time that’s been transformative for you?